 Drug and Alcohol Policies in the Workplace

 If the government holds true to it’s word, despite the controversy, marijuana could be legal in Canada by National Marijuana Day, April 20th.
-Whether you agree with the legalization of marijuana or not, the reality can not be ignored nor can the impact this may have on the workplace.
+Whether you agree or not, the reality of the legalization of cannabis can not be ignored nor can the impact this may have on the workplace.

 Does the legalization of marijuana change the concept of a ‘smoke break’ or a ‘two martini lunch’?
 What about company social functions?
 Workplace alcohol and drug testing?
 An employer’s obligation for tolerance and what recourse do they have?

 It is well documented that the risk of accident and injury increases dramatically when associated with the use of, and/or intoxication from alcohol or drugs, either prescribed, legal or otherwise.
 The health and safety of everyone in the workplace can be affected by a single person’s behaviour while under the influence of drugs or alcohol.